Commission Amends Quarantine Order to Permit Sale of Marijuana Vaporizer Devices and Newly Manufactured Marijuana Vaping Products , December 12, 2019

 MGL c.94G.
-The regulation and taxation of marijuana act
+The primary marijuana possession law.

 Selected case law

 Comm. v.
 Cruz, 459 Mass.
 459 (2011).

 Police can't order a person out of a car just because they smell burned marijuana.

 Talks about the use of field sobriety tests, and includes new Model Jury Instruction Regarding Roadside Assessments for Use in Prosecutions for Operating Under the Influence of Marijuana.

 Comm. v.
 Keefner, 461 Mass.
 507 (2012).
 The law which "decriminalized possession of one ounce or less of marijuana, did not repeal the offense of possession with intent to distribute marijuana, ... where the amount of marijuana possessed is one ounce or less."